PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 "Hello."
 Tom answered eagerly, pleased for a new friend.

-"We're from the Forest."
-She pointed North to explain.
+"We're from The Forest."
+She pointed north to explain.

 "Oh." said the boy as if he was interested.
-"The forest."
+"The Forest."